About the artist

 J.C.Harrison was one of the most popular artists at the major sporting galleries and in particular, The Tryon Gallery, where his exhibitions were eagerly awaited.
 Many of his paintings were so sought after, that collectors had to place their names in a hat, in order to compete for the pictures they wanted.

-John Cyril Harrison had a peerless reputation for painting birds in flight, indeed it was Aylmer Tryon himself who remarked that he thought that John Cyril Harrison’s birds in flight, surpassed even those of Archibald Thorburn.
+John Cyril Harrison also had a peerless reputation for painting birds in flight, indeed it was Aylmer Tryon himself who remarked that he thought that John Cyril Harrison’s birds in flight, surpassed even those of Archibald Thorburn.
 His drawings were remarkably accurate and he was blessed with a wonderfully fluent style which gave him the ability to combine realism with a hint of impressionism.
-That rare combination gave life and movement to his subjects, something which many collectors say, no other bird artist has quite been able to match.
-For this reason many bird art enthusiasts rate his finest work as second to none.
+That rare combination gave life and movement to his subjects and is the reason why many bird art enthusiasts rate his finest work as second to none.
+He is also well known for his wonderful skyscapes, full of moody atmosphere and in my opinion unequalled amongst British bird artists.

-However I believe that Harrison did have one weakness.
-He was prolific and not all of his paintings were first rate examples.
+Harrison was prolific, but if he had a weakness, it was the fact that not all of his paintings were first rate examples.
 I would place his pictures into four categories.
 Poor, average, good and premier.
-Although art is subjective, I believe there are many collectors who do not discriminate between these four categories.
-This sometimes causes his prices to drop and reduces his average.
-As an example of his premier pictures we need look no further than the Andrewartha sale at Bonhams 2012.
-This sale produced several world records for his works with the top price being some £33,650.
-His pictures also enjoy great success when shown in galleries.
+Although art is subjective, I believe there are many collectors who don’t always discriminate between these four categories.
+When his poor or average pictures come onto the market, especially those which are not in good condition, it can cause his prices to drop and this reduces his average.
+By contrast if we consider his premier pictures, then we don’t need to look any further than the Andrewartha sale at Bonhams 2012.
+This sale produced several world records for his works, many with five figure sums and included a top price of around £33,650.
+Harrison’s pictures also enjoyed great success at the Christie’s Astor sale 2017.
 J.C.Harrison has illustrated several books and continues to have a very strong following.